-Now we call the function that will open our database for us.
-This is not very interesting, except that you will notice that we are specifying DB_DUPSORT.
+For the database open, notice that we open the database such that it supports duplicate records.
 This is required purely by the data that we are writing to the database, and it is only necessary if you run the application more than once without first deleting the environment.